Get an annual AARP membership for only $12. Limited time offer.

 Long-Term Care Insurance

-Sixty-six percent of Americans will require nursing home care toward the end of their life.7 With the annual cost of nursing home care being $93,000-$105,000, long-term care insurance is definitely something to consider if you want to protect your assets.8 It is best to purchase a policy early to get a reasonable rate and avoid being denied.
+Sixty-six percent of Americans will require nursing home care toward the end of their life.7 With the annual cost of nursing home care being $93,000-$105,000, long-term care insurance is definitely something to consider if you want to protect your It is best to purchase a policy early to get a reasonable rate and avoid being denied.

 Policies vary, but long-term care insurance usually covers: